darylalim/sdxl-turbo-tti-iti/README.md

-# text-to-image
+# SDXL Turbo Text-to-Image and Image-to-Image
- Generates images from input text.
+ Generates images from input text and initial image.